mdbecker/whisper_cpp_macos_utils/README.md

 The `whisper_cpp_macos_utils` repository provides shell scripts to simplify audio transcription workflows on macOS.
 These utilities integrate OpenAI's `whisper.cpp` with macOS tools like QuickTime Player and BlackHole-2ch to automate tasks such as retrieving QuickTime recordings, converting audio formats, and generating transcriptions.

-This project is ideal for users who frequently record audio (e.g., meetings, lectures, or system audio) and need an efficient way to process these recordings into text.
+This project is ideal for users who frequently record audio (e.g., meetings, lectures, or system audio) and need an efficient, streamlined way to process these recordings into text.

 ---